BSA MOTORCYCLES RULE THE WORLD!

 As the 1950s came to a close, BSA Motorcycles was on top of the world.
-The BSA Gold Star was a mega hit, on the track & in showrooms, and the
+The BSA Gold Star was a mega hit, on the track & in showrooms, and the BSA A7 (500 twin)

 non-unit twins were solid sellers with a great reputation.
-BSA also owned
+BSA also owned Triumph

-Sunbeam & New Hudson, and this was just a small part of the BSA empire, which also included cars, buses, steel, heavy construction equipment, agricultural & industrial powerplants, machine tools, weapons, ammunition, military equipment, bicycles & more.
+, Sunbeam & New Hudson, and this was just a small part of the BSA empire, which also included cars, buses, steel, heavy construction equipment, agricultural & industrial powerplants, machine tools, weapons, ammunition, military equipment, bicycles & more.
 They were a bona fide industrial giant, capable of accomplishing almost anything & in far better financial shape than just about anyone else in the motorcycle business.
-By 1970, the once-might BSA was broke & irrelevant as a motorcycle company.
+By 1970, the once-mighty BSA was broke & irrelevant as a motorcycle company.
 Even Triumph, the jewel in BSA's crown, already on death's door, was taken over by its workers in their failed attempt at independence.
 How the mighty fall.
-IT'S ALL ABOUT THE MOTORCYCLES

-& the radical 3-cylinder
+, and the radical 3-cylinder Rocket 3

 were awesome machines in their day.
 Despite this, its impossible not to notice or to comment on the strange way BSA Motorcycles had of doing things, which usually came down to "too little too late" more than anything else, plus a good dose of arrogance & inept management.